maor66/Hypersonic_SIGMOD22/README.md

 ## Simulations
+After running the simulations, an output file with the results will be created at the defined location (see Setup Instructions)
+Most of the fields in the created .CSV are irrelevant and used for debugging, but "Processing Time (ms)", "Peak Memory Consumption" and "Average Latency" are the metrics that we are interested in.

 To set which simulations are going to be run, set the `evaluationSpecifications` array in `sase/config/SimulationConfig.java` .

 Each array entry is one simulation that would run on all patterns configured in the previous section.
 These runs are independent and does not occur simultaneously.